codepath/android_guides/Constructing-View-Layouts.md

 </LinearLayout>
 ```

-Using the above XML, `btnLocEnable` will have 2/5 of total container width and `btnUploadPhoto` will have 3/5 of parent width because we set the total `android:weightSum` to `5` and the the buttons to `2` and `3` respectively.
+Using the above XML, `btnLocEnable` will have 2/5 of total container width and `btnUploadPhoto` will have 3/5 of parent width because we set the total `android:weightSum` to `5` and the buttons `android:layout_weight` property to `2` and `3` respectively.

-Be careful in utilizing multiple nested `LinearLayout`s and/or `layout_weight` from a performance standpoint!
+Use caution in utilizing multiple nested `LinearLayout`s and/or `layout_weight` from a performance standpoint!

 ## RelativeLayout